aimms/how-to/Articles/675/675-cdm-troubleshooting.rst

 **Solution:** Please follow the steps below.

 #.
 Upgrade to the latest CDM release:

     -   Many issues (e.g., element handling and checkout errors) were resolved in CDM 25.5.2.1 and 25.6.2.1.
     -   Always test against the most recent patch release of the target version.

 #.
 Ensure no legacy CDM services are active:

     -   CDM services from older application sessions may remain running up to 5 minutes after the last connected session ends.
     -   If multiple versions of the application are running with the same external service name, they may connect to an incompatible CDM service.

 #.
-Adapt the release process
+Adapt the release process:

     -   To avoid RPC mismatches, consider:

         -   Using a different CDM service name for the new release.
         -   Ensuring all older application sessions are terminated before deploying a new version.

     -   Plan for a short delay (~5 minutes) to guarantee that old services are no longer active.

 #.
-Verification
+Verification:
     -   Re-run the checkout or commit procedure after confirming only the new CDM service is active.
     -   If errors persist, test in a controlled local setup (SQLite/MySQL) to check whether the issue is environment-specific.